 Searching for information in the archives just got easier!
 The library now has online, keyword searchable access to the finding aids for the collections in the archives.
 If you are unfamiliar with finding aids, think of them as highly detailed tables of contents to archival collections.
 Finding aids provide biographical or historical information about the person or organization that assembled the collection and the contents of the collection itself.
 Most of the collections in our archives are arranged in boxes containing folders of documents.
 The folder titles are included in the finding aids.

 For a tutorial on searching for information in the archives, please click here.

 For information about using archival resources in person at the Fort Worth Library, please click here

 The Genealogy Collection’s emphasis is on the southern and midwestern states and the thirteen original states, although most of the United States is represented.
 Limited materials on foreign countries, particularly Great Britain and Western European nations, are also available.
 The collection includes over 40,000 volumes, 9,500 rolls of microfilm (primarily U. S. Census and City Directories, 180,000 microfiche, 80,000 microcards and several hundred maps.
 Access to databases such as Ancestry Library Edition, HistoryGeo and America’s Genealogy Bank can be found in the Genealogy & History section of the library’s catalog.

 Local History Collection

-The Fort Worth Library has approximately 10,000 items pertaining to the history of Fort Worth and Tarrant County.
+The Fort Worth Library has over 10,000 items pertaining to the history of Fort Worth and Tarrant County.
 These items include city and county government documents, newspapers, directories, cemetery association records, maps as well as popular and scholarly books written by local authors or about local subjects.
 For information about what materials can be requested through the mail or email, please visit this webpage.

 - Biography Vertical Files